 Why Do I Eat When I’m Not Hungry?
 Understanding Emotional Eating Signals

-Many people eat when they are not physically hungry because emotional strain, stress, or unresolved pressure activates the brain’s comfort response.
+Many women eat when they are not physically hungry because emotional strain, stress, or unresolved pressure activates the brain’s comfort response.
 Food triggers calming chemicals in the brain and reduces tension temporarily.
 This pattern is often called emotional eating.
 The behavior usually signals that the body is carrying stress that has not yet been processed.

 Have you ever noticed a moment when the day finally becomes quiet and you find yourself reaching for food even though you are not physically hungry?